evkx/evkx.github.io/content/models/byd/dolphin/dolphin_44.9kwh/_index.md

 ### Suspension

-The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
 The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 130 mm.

 ### Steering

 Dynamic steering is a standard on the BYD Dolphin 44.9kWh, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The BYD Dolphin 44.9kWh lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 4 modes:

+- Eco: Balanced steering and efficent throttle.
+- Normal: Balanced steering and throttle.
+- Sport: Balanced steering and throttle.
+- Sport: Balanced steering and throttle.

 ### Brakes